ROCm/rocSPARSE/docs/source/design.rst

 ----------
 Multiple unit tests are available to test for bad arguments, invalid parameters and sparse routine functionality.
 The unit tests are based on `googletest <https://github.com/google/googletest>`_.
-The tests cover all routines that are exposed by the API, including all available floating-point precisions.
+The tests cover all routines that are exposed by the API, including all available floating-point precision.

 Benchmarks
 ----------